Cosmian/cosmian_vm/README.md

 ## Provide secrets

 Before snapshotting the Cosmian VM, you can also provide a secret/configuration file to an application running inside the Cosmian VM.
-It can be relevant if the secrets provisionning is made by someone who doesn't have the rights to connect to the VM through SSH for instance.
+It can be relevant if the secrets provisioning is made by someone who doesn't have the rights to connect to the VM through SSH for instance.

 Prior to send the secrets, you should have configured the `app` section in the `agent.toml` as follow: